How can we develop healthy habits without making ourselves a prisoner of our routines

 Spend 10 minutes outside.

-Something that can benefit you during these changes is changing your mindset towards it.
+Changing your mindset towards this process is huge.
 Change your mindset and change your verbiage.
 It's so easy to complain about having to do XY, and Z. But instead, say that you get too.
 That you're thankful you still can do these things and make changes.
 Often the attitude towards the task is half the battle.
 So change your words towards it and your thoughts will follow.